top of page

 In that moment, I hated the cliché.
 Hated what I had become.
 And maybe, just a little bit, in my otherwise self-assured life, hated me.

-Fast forward six years later.
-After lots of Netflix binging, Candy Crushing and Barefooting (of the Sauvignon Blanc variety) – interspersed with making school lunches, taxiing to kids’ activities, tiling a bathroom or two, negotiating and drafting many contracts - more than a little therapy and self-reflection, a few pharmaceuticals (of the anti-depressant variety), a tearing down and rebuilding in front of the proverbial mirror, and many, many failed attempts to jump start “me” again, I fucking love it.
-I love the cliché.
-And I love me.
-Most days anyway - I'm still me, and I'm still a work-in-progress.
-As are we all.
+Fast forward through lots of Netflix binging, Candy Crushing and Barefooting (of the Sauvignon Blanc variety) – interspersed with making school lunches, taxiing to kids’ activities, tiling a bathroom or two, negotiating and drafting many contracts – more than a little therapy, self-reflection, and few pharmaceuticals (of the anti-depressant variety).

 I still don’t make my bed.
 I’m still a shitty housekeeper.
 I still curse like a sailor and can be a bit self-indulgent.
 I still have moments of self-doubt and, if I’m being honest, mental self-flagellation.